Student Club Life

 Contact the SVE and the BVE: the first essential step

-Before taking any action, it is essential to contact the Student Life Office (SVE) and the Student Life Office (BVE) and include your draft bylaws.
+Before taking any action, it is essential to contact the Student Life Office (SVE) and the Student Life Office (BVE) and attach your draft bylaws.
 They are your primary points of contact to guide you through the entire process of establishing a student association.

 After reviewing and verifying your bylaws, we will schedule a meeting with the SVE and the BVE.